GeorgeXCV/CS-Notes/grokking-algorithms.md

 If the list is 100 items long, it takes at most 7 guesses.
 If the list is 4 billion items, it takes at most 32 guesses.
 Binary search runs in logarithmic time (log time).

+A hash table has keys and values.
+A hash table maps keys to values.

 ## Selection Sort
 You want to sort most played songs, you go through list, get most played item and add to new list, repeat for each song.
 To find the song with the highest play count, you have to check each item in the list.
 This takes O(n) time, as you just saw.
 So you have an operation that takes O(n) time, and you have to do that n times: